GreyMilton/house-of-games-api/testing-plan.md

 - comment_id not found status:404 with body { msg: "Comment not found" } when comment_id in path is correctly a number, but the number is not found as a comment_id in the comment table

+#### **GET /api**

+Responds with:

+- JSON describing all the available endpoints on your API

+---

+to test and implement:

+happy path:
+responds with status:200 and JSON describing all the available endpoints on the API